hellmake/CAST-Highlight-Workshop/content/4_PortfolioResults/43_Health.md

 	- Maybe use the *Export to Excel* feature to give those to the app's dev team so they can use that insight to put together an action plan to improve the application's health.

 {{% notice tip %}}
 These charts that place applications on a 2-dimensional grid can be generated at will, using any metric known inside CAST Highlight (including custom KPIs derived from custom survey answers).
-Check it out by going from the top menu into ***DASHBOARDS*** and then ***Custom Dashboard***.
+Check it out by going from the top menu's drawer, under ***Portfolio Customization*** choose ***Custom Dashboard***.
 {{% /notice %}}

 ## Technical Debt
-The last metric we should visit is in the ***DASHBOARDS*** top menu tab, under ***Technical Debt***.
+The last metric we should visit is in the top menu's drawer, under ***Software Health*** select ***Technical Debt Advisor***.

 Technical Debt represents the effort required to fix problems that remain in the code when an application is released.
 This concept is popular in many use cases that Software Intelligence supports: Application Portfolio Rationalization, Software Health Assessment, Tech Due Diligence, etc.

 Technical Debt estimates rely exclusively on CAST Highlight’s code insights and their respective number of occurrences found during the code scan.
 For each improvement opportunity we have a standard value for the time it takes to remediate it (those can also be customized to be tailored to your organization's skills).
 The total *technical debt* of an application is just the sum of them all.

-In the dashboard's menu, click on the ***Portfolio Advisor for Technical Debt*** tab and check out how you can explore where that debt actually comes from:
+In this dashboard, check out how you can explore where that debt actually comes from:
 ![Where does my debt come from?](/images/PortfolioHealth-4.png) Can you find out
 - which technology bears the most technical debt?